-A QR code is a two-dimensional barcode that virtually all phones today can scan.
+In 1994, famed QR code inventor Masahiro Hara created a two-dimensional barcode that virtually all phones today can scan.
 That means every person walking around has the ability to scan a QR code.
 The reach and convenience they provide businesses is unparalleled.

 They’re also uniquely positioned to help the hospitality industry rebound and help dining rooms reopen safely.
 By embracing touchless menus, bars, restaurants, and hotels not only make their businesses safer, but they signal to guests that they’re on the cutting edge of restaurant cleanliness.

 But before you run out and create your QR codes, learn more about QR codes.
+Like, just what is a QR code?
 Because there are two types of QR codes, dynamic QR codes and static QR codes.
 And you’ve gotta get it right, because the implications of using one over the other are big.

 What Is a Static QR Code?

 A static QR code is a QR code with fixed information.
 The information a static QR code delivers upon being scanned is encoded directly in the QR code itself.
 QR codes are made up of scannable patterns of white and black blocks, all aligned in various ways.
 The information in a static QR code is contained within this pattern and alignment.
 The more (and more complex) information communicated through the static QR code, the larger and more complex the QR code is.
+This has implications for how small a QR code can be.
 Though, more often than not, the information encoded in static QR codes is a URL.
+Most folks want to go from URL to QR code.

 What Are Static QR Codes Used for?